 Activity/Interaction Creation

-If the activity or interaction is not considered a duplicate, one will be added as long as Activity: Code or Interaction: Code is mapped.
+If the activity or interaction is not considered a duplicate, one is added as long as Activity: Code or Interaction: Code is mapped.
 If no date is mapped, the current date is used.

 An address is considered to already exist on the record if the address has the same: